 Because the mourning process is so unpredictable, there are a few things that I’m now very aware of that were/are a result of my mourning.
 They’re worth sharing because they’re subversive really, but actually play very much into your everyday reality.

 As a result of this insecurity and sadness, I’ve been seeking comfort and happiness like crazy.
 I travel quite a bit, but my desire to stay home on the couch has been insatiable.
 And I don’t want to participate in anything I know will be sad, serious, or deal with death.
 I’ve been yearning for the familiar and the comfortable for the last twelve months.
 I’ve watched movies I grew up on and read only historical fiction.
-They weren’t present; they weren’t change; they weren’t uncomfortable.
+They weren’t current and they were comfortable.
 They were old, predictable, and familiar.